 Inventories can provide evidence in the event of a dispute

-If you do not have an inventory, you will not have evidence to offer your deposit protection scheme in the event of a dispute.
-Inventories are critical for the adjudication process and make the resolution much easier and quicker.
+If you do not have an inventory, you will be missing out on evidence for your deposit protection scheme in the event of a dispute.
+Inventories can be critical for the adjudication process and can make the resolution much quicker and easier.

-The quicker the process at the end of the tenancy, the shorter the void period in between tenants, which will ensure that you don’t miss out on rental income.
+A quick check-out process at the end of the tenancy can help to reduce the void period between tenants, helping to ensure you don’t miss out on rental income.
 Depending on your landlord insurance provider and the type of cover you have purchased, not having an inventory could breach your terms.

-Additionally, do not forget to include meter serial numbers and disclaimers.
+As the majority of deposit disputes involve cleaning, it’s important to embed photographs within the report to show the initial condition of the property.
+Additionally, don’t forget to include meter serial numbers and disclaimers.
 There must also be a declaration page at the end of the inventory for signatures.

-The inventory must be checked, agreed and signed BEFORE tenants move in.
-They should use the report to check each room in the property, and make appropriate amendments.
-Both parties must agree these changes and any photographs.
+According to estate agent haart, accidental damage of a rental property most commonly occurs at either check-in or check-out.
+This is why it’s important that the tenants check, agree, and sign the inventory before they move in.
+They should use the report to check each room in the property, and make appropriate amendments if necessary.
+Both parties must agree these changes and to the evidence shown in any photographs.

 Landlords should conduct periodic inspections of their property to ensure not only that it is being looked after, but also that the tenant is not breaching the tenancy agreement.
 Inspections will also highlight any maintenance issues that need solving.

 It may be a good idea to document and communicate any issues raised during a periodic inspection with the tenant, which can later be used as evidence.
 Landlords are advised to carry out property visits every three to six months, but remember that you need to give at least 24 hours’ notice to the tenant and have their permission to enter the property.